Autostronomy/AstroPhot/CONTRIBUTING.md

 ### Solving an Issue

-To begin solving an Issue, clone the current main branch, then make a new branch with a concise name that reflects the Issue at hand.
+To begin solving an Issue make a new branch with a concise name that reflects the Issue at hand.
 Once you have created the new branch, go to the `Issues` tab and add a comment to the issue specifying the branch name that you have created.
 You may then begin making changes in the new branch to solve the Issue.
 Please regularly commit your code and include helpful messages so that someone reading through the git log will have a good sense of what has been done.